vermell/crf/Readme.md

-ieThis is a Grapical Model Framework.
+Test ieThis is a Grapical Model Framework.